KIMAYASETHI/InHerit-genetic-compatibility/README.md

 **InHerit** is an educational prototype designed to explore concepts related to genetic compatibility and inheritance in the context of reproductive health.

 InHerit is a prototype-stage, ethics-first platform focused on genetic literacy and reproductive health education for individuals and couples.
 The platform is strictly educational — it does not predict outcomes, diagnose conditions, determine fertility, or identify fetal sex.
-Instead, it prioritizes risk awareness, scientific humility, and informed understanding of genetics and reproductive health
+Instead, it prioritizes risk awareness, scientific humility, and informed understanding of genetics and reproductive health.
+Eduacting the audience for future risks and possibilities in today's modern era powered by genetics and proper planning .

+Helping the audience to create a better future and environment for the next generations.

 This project was developed as part of my independent learning in genetics, bioinformatics, and computational approaches to biological problems.